zype/zype.github.io/platform_docs/videos.md

 ## Embedding a player on your site
 The Zype Platform allows you to manage all of your video content in one place and then deliver your video content across any platform or device.
-In this tutorial, I will map out how to embed a video uploaded to the Zype Platform on any webpage.
+In this tutorial, I will map out how to embed a video uploaded to the Zype Platform on any web page.

 **Step 1**